 Have a look at your lines, check they are not tangled.

--6) Hooked in, give the thumb up, have the Second Safety in the back of your mind.
+Hooked in, have the Second Safety in the back of your mind. give the thumb up to your helper.
 Remember, when you are hooked in, you are in danger to get pulled and the only way to stop that is to quick release without hesitation!

 So much to check but it will worth it!